jenniferksun/surf-2019/README.md

     the model’s pose, spawn multiple spacecrafts, and more.
 Additional arguments that can be set can be found at jksun_ws/src/blackroom/launch/spacecraft_simulator.launch.

-      To simply spawn the virtual world, first build the ROS workspace and run the following line:
-      roslaunch blackroom spacecraftsimulator.launch
+      To simply spawn the virtual world, first build the ROS workspace and run the following line: roslaunch blackroom spacecraftsimulator.launch

-      To additionally start the simulation environment, instead run: roslaunch blackroom spacecraftsimulator.launch sim:=yes
+      To additionally start the simulation environment, instead run the following line: roslaunch blackroom spacecraftsimulator.launch sim:=yes

 - custom_msgs